evidentlyai/evidently/docs/book/dashboards/input_data.md

 ## Reference and current datasets

-We call the datasets "reference" and "current" which corresponds to the production model evaluation scenario.
+We call the datasets "reference" and "current".
+This corresponds to the production model evaluation scenario.

-In practice, you can use Evidently to compare any two datasets, for example:
+In practice, you can use Evidently to compare two datasets in different scenarios, for example:

 * **Training vs Test**
   * To compare the model performance on a hold-out **Test** to the **Training**.